Rajendraladkat1919/three-tier-webapp-deployment/README.md

     - All the access between Jenkins, EKS, Git sorted upfront.
     - There will be diffrent repo for application code and infratructure code.
     - Git branching and deployment stratergy decided upfront.
+    - Currently role uses admin permisison to create eks cluster which need to be assign with Least Privilege.
     # Application Deployment Workflow CI/CD in real time.

     1. Developer push the code into application repository.